|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Tiffany Bryan joined the WIHS in July 2013 as a Clinical Research Associate, having started as a volunteer in November 2012.
 Ms. Bryan was awarded a Bachelor of Science in Biology, magna cum laude with departmental honors, from Spelman College in May 2012.
 Her research passion is health disparities and she plans to pursue graduate education in public health.

-Ms. Charles has been working with the Women's Interagency HIV Study (WIHS) as a Clinical Research Associate since 2006.
+Ms. Charles-Limage has been working with the Women's Interagency HIV Study (WIHS) as a Clinical Research Associate since 2006.
 While working with WIHS, she was also the HIV counselor/tester for the emergency department rapid HIV testing program at SUNY Downstate Medical Center from 2007-2008.
-Ms. Charles attended Binghamton University where she obtained both her Bachelor's and Master's degrees.
+She attended Binghamton University where she obtained both her Bachelor's and Master's degrees.

 Anne Fortunat, BA